syndesisio/syndesis-qe/README.md

 Due to --route option when installing syndesis and updated /etc/hosts file we don't have to update all third party applications and their callbacks for every minishift/openshift IP.

+You can obtain OpenShift cluster IP via `ping` command.
+Let's say that Syndesis with custom route `syndesis.my-minishift.syndesis.io` is running on some cluster.
+When you ping the cluster web console `ping console-openshift-console.apps.<cluster>.com`, you will see there cluster IP.

 #### Adding users to openshift clusters
 If you are using minishift, you can use following commands to create an admin user:
 ```